Sponsoring a dependent child

 The term of your undertaking varies depending on the age of your dependent child.

 Child under age 16

 Minimum age 10, up to age 18.
 The longer of the two periods is chosen.

 Child age 16 or over

-You may not terminate an undertaking once the person you sponsor has obtained a permanent residence visa.
+You may not terminate an undertaking once the person you sponsor has obtained a permanent residence confirmation or visa.

 You must honour your undertaking for its entire term, regardless of the circumstances, for example even if:

 - You go through a separation or a divorce;